-- Art therapy is just for children.
-False.
 Art therapy is for all ages.
-It is adapted to work for children, adolescents, adults and older people.
+It is adapted to work for children, adolescents, adults, and older people.
 It ranges across a spectrum of difficulties such as loss, various psychological and/or mental illnesses, learning disabilities, various forms of abuse, family and domestic issues, and much more.
-Various creative mediums like sand play, sculpting/clay work, collage and storytelling are often overlooked and, instead, thoughts of “painting” or “colouring” fill the notion of art therapy, allowing the assumption that it’s only suitable for younger children.
+Various creative mediums like sand play, sculpting/clay work, collage, and storytelling are often overlooked and, instead, thoughts of ‘painting’ or ‘colouring’ fill the notion of art therapy; allowing the assumption that it’s only suitable for younger children.

-- Art therapists just stare at me while I draw.
-False.
 Some therapists will join in with the art-making process, especially if a client has asked the therapist to become involved.
-On the other hand, some therapists will sit back and give the client the space he or she prefers.
-Therapists practice differently, but observation – not staring – is crucial to gain awareness of what is happening within the session.
+On the other hand, some therapists will sit back and give the client the space they prefer.
+Therapists practise differently, but observation – not staring – is crucial to gain awareness of what is happening within the session.

-- Art therapy is like going to an art class.
-False.
 First, art therapists are not teachers.
 This mistake is especially made when running therapy sessions in schools.
-Generally, in my experience, children think they are being taken out for an art lesson until the idea of “therapy” is established and understood.
+Generally, in my experience, children think they are being taken out for an art lesson until the idea of ‘therapy’ is established and understood.
 What helps distinguish therapist and teacher apart, is that the children are able to refer to the therapist by first name instead of formally, as you would with a teacher.
-The lack of using “Miss” or “Mr” is to give a sense of equal nature to the client-therapist relationship unlike the hierarchical relationship between teachers and pupils.
+The lack of using ‘Miss’ or ‘Mr’ is to give a sense of equal nature to the client-therapist relationship unlike the hierarchical relationship between teachers and pupils.

 Second, art therapists are trained professionals regulated by a professional body.
 The aim is to support the challenges, and any limitations, caused from mental, physical, behavioural, social, and emotional difficulties.
 This psychotherapeutic intervention is modified to suit the needs of the individual.
 The art process helps the individual to consider what the image represents and how it is relative to his or her life.